-Soil from the hand-drilled holes will be returned to the boreholes and lightly compacted, to allow for future determination of risk management decisions, and in keeping with the allowable option for IDW defined in ADEQ's Policy for IDW (Policy Document 4013.001).
+Any remaining soil from the hand-drilled holes after sample is collected will be returned to the boreholes and lightly compacted, to allow for future determination of risk management decisions, and in keeping with the allowable option for IDW defined in ADEQ's Policy for IDW (Policy Document 4013.001).
 In addition, very little decon water will be produced because of the method of equipment deconning procedures used by Tetra Tech which includes utilizing spray bottles for application and disposable paper towels for cleaning and drying.
 Very little, if any, decon water will be discharged to the ground surface; however, the discharge of some decon water may occur and is therefore deemed acceptable pursuant to Section 7.3.1.1.2 of the Policy Document.